 - In a large skillet or wok, melt the lard (or coconut oil) over medium-high.
 Add onions and cook until translucent.
 Stir in the garlic and ginger and stir fry until fragrant.

 - Add the coconut aminos and stevia.
-Then, stir in the chicken, shrimp, and salt.
+Then, stir in the shrimp, and salt.
 Cook until shrimp is heated throughout (or turns pink if using uncooked).
 Serve hot over cauliflower rice.

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.